 - Wet leaves.
 Be very careful in the fall, or you will.
 Even if the road is dry, there can be moisture trapped between leaves littering the pavement.
 When you see leaves in a corner, slow down and round the bend with your bike upright, not angled.

 - Sewer grates.
 Some old ones have bars that run parallel to the street and are wide enough to let a bike wheel fall through.
-If this happens, you can look forward to plastic surgery and possibly a lifetime of lawsuitriches.
+If this happens, you can look forward to a trip to the hospital.
 Many municipalities have replaced such grates with bicycle-friendly versions, but be careful in case a town hasn’t gotten the message yet.